MacCumber History, Family Crest & Coats of Arms

 The MacCumber surname comes from the Gaelic MacComaidh, which is in turn from MacThomaidh or MacThom.
 The same Gaelic names have often been Anglicized Thomson.

 Early Origins of the MacCumber family

-Another 180 words (13 lines of text) covering the years 1526, 1571, and 1587 are included under the topic Early MacCumber History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCumber research.
+Another 125 words (9 lines of text) covering the years 1526, 1571, and 1587 are included under the topic Early MacCumber History in all our PDF Extended History products and printed products wherever possible.

 MacCumber Spelling Variations

 Spelling variations of this family name include: MacComb, MacCombe, MacCombie, MacCombs, MacCome, MacComie, McCome, McKComb, Mackcome, McComey and many more.

 Early Notables of the MacCumber family (pre 1700)